 - Tooth decay occurs when plaque formation produces acids that attack the hard tissues of the teeth.
 The lack of proper oral hygiene and a diet high in simple sugars can accelerate this process.

-- Root decay is particularly common in patients with receding gums and in the elderly.
+- Root decay is common among patients with receding gums and the elderly.

 - The type of treatment a dentist will use depends on the severity of the tooth decay.
 Fluoridation, fillings or crowns, and abscess intervention are just some of the possible treatments.